liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernates-criteria-api.markdown

 ### Step 3: Accessing Your Custom Finder Method from the Service Layer

 So far, you've created a `-FinderImpl` class and generated a `-FinderUtil` utility class.
-However, your portlet class should not use the finder utility class directly; only a local or remote service implementation (i.e., `-LocalServiceImpl` or `-ServiceImpl`) in your plugin project should invoke the `-FinderUtil` class.
+Your portlet class, however, should not use the finder utility class directly: only a local or remote service implementation (i.e., `-LocalServiceImpl` or `-ServiceImpl`) in your plugin project should invoke the `-FinderUtil` class.
 This encourages a proper separation of concerns: the portlet classes invoke the business logic of the services.
 The services, in